k2view-academy/K2View-Academy/articles/39_discovery_catalog/06_catalog_versioning.md

 # Catalog Versioning

-The Fabric's Catalog supports versioning which allows to identify changes in the data source.
-Any kind of change is discoverable, for example, addiion of a field or change in a field's property value.
+The Fabric's Catalog supports **versioning** which allows to identify changes in the data source by comparing between the versions.
+Any kind of change is discoverable, for example, addition of a field or change in a field's property value.

-A new version is created in the *neo4j* Graph DB when the Discovery process runs again and the changes  are found.
-Note that if the Discovery process hasn't identified any changes comparing to the previous catalog version, a new version is not created.
+A new version is created in the *neo4j* Graph DB when the Discovery process runs and finds differences comparing to the last version.
+If the Discovery process doesn't identify any changes comparing to the previous catalog version, a new version is not created.

-The Catalog application allows the user to view each catalog version as well as to analyze the differences between the versions, as described below.
+The Catalog application allows a user to view each catalog version as well as to analyze the differences between the versions, as described below.

 **Version View**